 You cannot change this, but you can restrict your posts (these are pieces of information, jokes, events and shared links that you choose to put on your timeline) and your photos to different audiences.
 Remember if you choose Public everyone can see what you are talking about including people you do not know!

 To manage your privacy click on the arrow next to the question mark at the top of your Facebook page.
 Next click on Settings.

 The following window will open.
 Note this is also where you will find how to change your security.

-Step 2: Choosing who you share with
+Step 2: Customising your privacy and choosing who you share personal information with

 Your first decision is on who you would like to share your posts with.
 There are several options on who can see what you put there.
 The default setting is Friends – this, of course, refers to your Facebook friends.
 You also have the option to exclude specific people who are in the friends list but you may not know so well and don’t want to share certain things with.

 Many of us know people via our other friends and the Friends of Friends allows us to share posts with them too.
 If you would like to only share with a select handful of people then select Specific Friends – a list of all your friends will appear and you can click on the ones that you want to share with.